Environmental Science Center

 - ESC received the U.S. Green Building Council’s LEED® for Existing Buildings (version 2009) certification in June 2016.

-- ESC has been certified to meet the Guiding Principles for Federal Leadership in High Performance and Sustainable Buildings.
+- ESC has been certified to meet the Guiding Principles for Sustainable Federal Buildings.

 - ESC was EPA's first variable air volume laboratory when it opened in 1999.